NICKLSODI/NICKLSODI/README.md

 ## 📌 About Me
 - 💻 **Developer** by day, **dreamer** by night.
-- 🐾 Cat lover 🐈 and guitarnist 🎸.
+- 🐾 Cat lover 🐈 and guitarist 🎸.
 - 🎨 Enjoy drawing and design.

 ---